conbench/conbench/README.md

 - [`make`](https://www.gnu.org/software/make/), [`docker compose`](https://docs.docker.com/compose/install/): common developer tasks depend on these tools.
 They need to be set up on your system.
 - `GITHUB_API_TOKEN` environment variable: set up a GitHub API token using [GitHub's instructions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 It's recommended to only give the token read-only permissions to public repositories (which is the default for fine-grained personal access tokens).
 Run `export GITHUB_API_TOKEN="token"` in your current shell.

-Common developer workflows are simplified using `make` and `docker compose`.
-These need to be set up in your environment.
+### `make` targets

-The following `make` commands assume to be run in the root folder of a local repository clone.
+The following Makefile targets assume to be run in the root folder of a local repository clone.

-Before using these commands, set up a GitHub API token using [GitHub's instructions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
-It's recommended to only give the token read-only permissions to public repositories (which is the default for fine-grained personal access tokens).
-Set the `GITHUB_API_TOKEN` environment variable to that token value.
-If you do not have the token set, certain behaviors may not function correctly.

-#### Start application
+#### `make run-app`

-`make run-app` is a simple way to start and experiment with Conbench locally.
+This command lets you experiment with Conbench locally.
 It runs the stack in a containerized fashion.
 It rebuilds container images from the current checkout, spawns multiple containers (including one for PostgreSQL), and then exposes Conbench's